TDPS Faculty, Lecturers, Students, or Staff Members:

 - If you are a TDPS graduate student, make sure that you have sent a draft of your proposal to the current HGA (and to your dissertation chair, if you are ABD), and that they have agreed that you should move forward with submitting that proposal and that the event planning process will not negatively impact your progress toward your degree, before you fill out a Proposal Form.
 On the Proposal Form, you must indicate that you have received approval from the HGA (and dissertation chair, if applicable).

-- Before you submit the Proposal form, sign up for a consultation with Prof. Julia Fawcett and Ben Dillon.
+- Before you submit the Proposal form, sign up for a consultation with the Events Committee.
 They will hold 20-minute face-to-face meetings in the spring to discuss the logistics, scale, and scope of your event.

-- After meeting with Julia and Ben, fill out and submit an Events Proposal Form online.
+- After meeting with the Committee, fill out and submit an Events Proposal Form online.

 - The Events Committee will let you know whether your proposal is approved.
 The Committee may have questions for you, or ask to meet with you, about your proposal while deciding whether to approve it.